 Public adjusters can be hired after an initial settlement offer, after a claim is rejected, or when there is a suspected claim.
 A public adjuster will inspect a claim free of charge and determine whether it is necessary to file a claim.
-A licensed public adjuster in Bristol, PA will educate the homeowner about their polices and help them make the most informed decision.
+A licensed public adjuster will educate the homeowner about their polices and help them make the most informed decision.

 Public adjusters are licensed by each states’ department of insurance and are the only type of adjuster that can negotiate on behalf of the insured.
 The three types of adjusters are listed below:

 - Coporate/Staff Adjusters- These adjusters work for insurance companies and also work solely for the interests of their firm.